NexusFuzzy/CobaltSpam/README.md

 usage: spam.py [-h] [-u URL | -f FILE]

 optional arguments:
   -h, --help             show this help message and exit -u URL, --url URL      Target a single URL
   -f FILE, --file FILE   Target a list of domains from a text file (One target per line) --use_tor              (Optional, uses Tor to send beacons - please see Prerequisites!)
-  --print_config        (Optional, prints beacon config)
+  --print_config         (Optional, prints beacon config) --publish_to_threatfox (Optional) Publish your findings to ThreatFox --parse_only           (Optional) Only download & parse beacon and parse it without spamming

 ```